Drax has switched off one of the three remaining coal units at its power station in Yorkshire as it prepares to convert the unit to run on biomass.

 “We’ll be running a lot in winter time, in the peak periods, when carbon intensity is higher, and less so in the summer, when prices are lower and carbon intensity is much lower.”

 Drax plans to replace the last two coal units with up to 3.6GW of gas generation and up to 200MW of storage.
-They will each be substituted with high-efficiency combined-cycle gas turbine and a battery storage system.
-The existing steam boilers and turbines will be reused to generate electricity using the exhaust heat from the gas turbines.
+They will each be substituted with high-efficiency combined-cycle gas turbines and a battery storage system.
+The existing steam turbines will be reused to generate electricity using the exhaust heat from the gas turbines.

 Last month, the company applied for a development consent order for the proposals.
 It also unveiled plans to trial carbon capture and storage on one of its three existing biomass units.